-Now that you have realized the potential business benefits of an ERP system for your business, it is time to implement one.
-Of course, that may be easier said than done.
-To help you, use this cheat sheet.
-It breaks down the steps needed to implement an ERP system.
+Once you have understood the potential business benefits of ERP software, you will probably consider beginning an ERP implementation.
+Of course, that may be easier said than done, so we created this cheat sheet.
+It breaks down the steps needed to select and implement an ERP system.

-Start by selecting an employee from every department to be involved throughout the process.
-Their specific department knowledge will be valuable in selecting the correct modules and options for your ERP software.
+Start by selecting employees from across the organization to be involved throughout ERP selection and implementation.
+Their specific department knowledge will be valuable in selecting the right ERP functionality and solving organizational pain points.

-Have everyone sit down to identify the specific objectives and goals you want to achieve.
-Identify which analytics, functions, and processes are of the utmost importance.
-Don’t forget to factor in future changes and scalability.
-Once you identify what you wish to accomplish, it’s time to select your ERP system.
+Have everyone sit down to identify the project’s objectives and goals.
+Start by considering which analytics, functions, and processes are of the utmost importance, and don’t forget to factor in future changes and scalability.
+Once you identify what you wish to accomplish, it’s important to ensure organizational alignment.

-There are a vast array of ERP system vendors on the market with a large variety of options.
-Factor in your budget, while also paying careful attention to the system’s method of implementation and what type of training is provided.
-Make certain the ERP system you select does the following:
+There are a vast array of ERP system vendors on the market with a wide variety of options.
+During the ERP selection process, we recommend factoring in your budget, while also paying close attention to the vendor’s implementation methodology and training plan.
+In addition, make certain the ERP system you select does the following:

-- Supports your existing processes, yet eliminates workarounds
+- Supports your existing processes and eliminates workarounds

 - Supports growth, including new ventures and higher volumes

-Only after you have reviewed all of your data, made the necessary changes and purged out anything that is old or unnecessary, should you allow the vendor to perform the migration.
+Only after you have reviewed all of your data, made the necessary changes and purged out anything that is old or unnecessary, should you perform the migration.

 5. Facilitate Hands-on ERP Training for Your Employees